 Modern Java Rant

 The Java community releases a new version every six months.
-This is a good thing, it means that the language is evolving at a steady pace.
+This is a good thing.
+It means that the language is evolving at a steady pace.

 New language features are added in each release.
 Much effort is put into improving the performance of the JVM and solving small issues.